-This Cauliflower Rice Chicken and Broccoli Casserole is a perfect baby and toddler friendly family dinner that also is naturally low in carbs, high in fiber and keto-friendly.
+This Cauliflower Rice Chicken and Broccoli Casserole is a perfect baby and toddler friendly family dinner.
+It’s also naturally low in carbs, high in fiber and keto-friendly.

 I don’t think I fully appreciated the beauty of the classic casserole until I became a mom.
 But since I now legit have no more than 30 minutes to make a meal, and I have to do it with a kid throwing tubberware all over the floor, I like to keep things simple.
 This Cauliflower Rice Chicken and Broccoli Casserole takes a few amazingly simple short cuts like frozen cauliflower rice and a rotisserie chicken to get a balanced, high protein meal on the table STAT.